nphershm/grade-once/README.md

 # bsd-copy-paste
 Chrome extension to provide copy>paste for BSD teachers from canvas to synergy.
+See [This youtube demo](https://youtu.be/ZI-WODo4dOI)

 This extension uses the Canvas API to fetch assignments, submissions and students from canvas.
 The extension uses the student data to match student's canvas user_id with their synergy student_id and update all submissions results to include their synergy_id.
 Submissions results consist of the set of available outcome scores for each student on a given assignment.